 They monitor their servers to prevent and fix issues.

 Nobody needs a website down when you should make money from it instead because you’re going viral.
 Siteground can handle if you get viral on Pinterest, Facebook, Reddit or if you get mentioned on a high traffic site such as medium.

 With Siteground plans, except on StartUp, you get free website transfer.
 Or you can use their plugin to do it yourself.

 It is good if your website have been hosted somewhere else and you want to move to Siteground.
 I got my website moved without hassle or downtime.

 1 click undo website mistakes + automatic backups

 Siteground automatically generated a backup for your website once each day.
 It stores it for 30 days.

 But, you can also create up to 5 back p on demand when you make significant changes to your website.

 You don’t have to pay for a separate backup service.
 WIth GoGeek plan, you get it for free.
 Options are limited in plans with fewer privileges.

 Ready For E-Commerce

 Siteground GoGeek plan has PCI compliance, exactly what you need to process credit card payment online.

 If you plan to start an online store, Siteground is ready for e-commerce.

 Siteground starts at $3.95 per month for starter plan; $5.95 per month for GrowBig; $11.95 for GoGeek.
 You can use that pricing for up to 36 months.

 Then, on renewal, you’ll pay $11.95 per month for the startup plan, $19.95 per month for the GrowBig plan, and $34.95 for the GoGeek plan.

 I recommend you to pay for 36 years to get more discount.

 I paid $430.2 for 3 years while the regular rates would cost $1236.6 for 3 years or $412.2 per year.
 I saved $806.4 and I don’t have to worry about that bill for the next 36 months following the billing.

-I am willing to pay the hosting fees.
+I was willing to pay the hosting fees.
 It’s required.
-A month hosting costs less than what my blog earns in one or two days.
-So, I am just happier with discounted prices.
+A month hosting costs less than what my blog earned in one day.
+So, I was just happy with the discounted prices.